Zankoku-Okuno/unicoder/docs/specs.md

 Unicoder Specification
 ======================

-Unicoder simplies the input of unicode characers not immediately accessible from the keyboard.
+Unicoder simplifies the input of unicode characters not immediately accessible from the keyboard.
 Usually, a few examples are enough to show how unicoder can be used.
 This document goes in-depth to explain the details of unicoder's behavior and how it can be configured.